civic engagemenT

 • Small Business Majority

-• Kim Scofield, Georgia House of Representatives
+• Kim Schofield, Georgia House of Representatives

 Learn More